reactome/data-export/README.md

 **Properties**

-When executing the jar file following properties have to be set.
+When executing the jar file the following properties have to be set.

 ```console
 -h  Reactome Neo4j host.
 DEFAULT: localhost